Tools4everBV/HelloID-Conn-Prov-Target-Topdesk-Operators/README.md

 | Use application passwords |       | __X__ |        |        |         |

 > [!NOTE]
-> It is possible to set filters in Topdesk.
-If you don't get a result from Topdesk when expecting one it is probably because filters are used.
-For example, searching for a branch that can't be found by the API user but is visible in Topdesk.
+> It is possible to set filters in TOPdesk.
+If you don't get a result from TOPdesk when expecting one it is probably because filters are used.
+For example, searching for a branch that can't be found by the API user but is visible in TOPdesk.

 ### Remarks

 ## Setup the connector

-### Remove attributes when updating a Topdesk operator instead of corelating
+### Remove attributes when updating a TOPdesk operator instead of corelating
 In the `update.ps1` script.
 There is an example of only set certain attributes when corelating a operator, but skipping them when updating them.

 ```powershell